w3bdesign/react-ecommerce/README.md

 - Redux
 - Redux-persist
 - Shopping cart
-- Reselect
+- Reselect (for Redux)
+- Stripe

 ## Setup

-Clone the repo and do a ``` npm install ```
+Clone the repo and do a `npm install`

 Setup a Firebase account with Google authentication and local authentication enabled, then add a Firebase database with a collection called <b>users</b> and add a document with the fields:

 - email
 - createdAt
 - displayName

+Then create a Stripe account and copy the publishable API key.
+This will be entered into the .env file later.

-Then create a .env file with the following variables (you can find this information in Firebase):
+Then create a .env file in the application root directory with the following variables (you can find this information in Firebase):

 ```
 REACT_APP_APIKEY=INSERT THIS FROM GOOGLE
 REACT_APP_AUTH_DOMAIN=INSERT THIS FROM GOOGLE